Codesee-io/docs-maps/docs/guide.md

 [Here's a video of all of Tours!](https://user-images.githubusercontent.com/9168902/134231069-0f8542ec-87b2-4edb-98e6-6d4401d62ae2.mov)

-To create a tour:
+To create a Tour:

 1. Click on the ![tours icon](img/compass.png) in your left tool bar.
 2. Click Add a Tour.
-3. Provide a name for your tour.
+3. Provide a name for your Tour.
-4. Click Add a Step.
+4. Click "Add a Step."
-5. Click the node in the Map where you want to place the first step of your tour.
+5. Click the node in the Map where you want to place the first step of your Tour.
-6. Add a description to the tour step.
+6. Add a description to the Tour step.
-7. Go back to step 4 and create as many tour steps as you'd like.
+7. Go back to step 4 and create as many Tour steps as you'd like!

 Additional tour options: